-There still was the possibility for the requalification, just needed a win in a 4* and getter better results than my good friend Anna Orlova.
+There still was the possibility for the requalification, just needed a win in a 4* and get better results than my good friend Anna Orlova.

-And I really hate it to battle against one another, and I still wish, I’d just had made the cut straight in the Freeride World Tour.
-Anna is doing the Competitions pretty much as long as I did, she is a good rider and she would’ve really earned to get on the Freerideworldtour.
+I really hate it to battle against one another, and I still wish, I just would have had made the cut straight in the Freeride World Tour.
+Anna is doing the Competitions pretty much as long asme, she is a good rider and she would’ve really earned to get on the Freerideworldtour.

 So, for a chance to make the cut, I needed to win another 4*.
 And in Nendaz, there is a pretty though qualification, less than 50% of the riders get into the Final on great Mont Gond.
 Not the best chances.